 Your first floatation experience

 The idea behind floating is that you blend with the water.
-Because it is body temperature, you don’t know where your body ends or where the water begins.
+Because it is body temperature, you don’t know where your body ends and the water begins.
 You also don’t feel the touch of anything underneath you, so you get to truly rest without pressure or pain.

 Relaxing in this environment is guaranteed to be as effortless as floating itself.